Boblepointu/DynamicNFTs/README.md

 - The address of the LINK oracle contract / operator on that network (ORACLE_CONTRACT_ADDRESS)
 - The address of the LINK token contract on that network (LINK_CONTRACT_ADDRESS)
 - The fee needed to run the oracle / operator (testnets, 0.1 LINK (100000000000000000), mainnets, 1 LINK (1000000000000000000)) (LINK_FEE)
+- The address of a ERC721 contract, that will allow its holders to mint in advance the token of our contract
+- The timestamp to start the sell

 # Setting up CI variables